isomerpages/govtech-stp/pages/New FAQ test page.md

 Travellers will need to bring along a photo identification for verification.

-#### 8. Do travellers need to self-isolate after their supervised ART?

-Yes, travellers must self-isolate after their supervised ART until their test result is conveyed.

-Except for attending the supervised ART, travellers are required to self-isolate in their declared accommodation until they are notified that they have tested negative.
-Travellers may only take private transportation, taxi, or private hire car between the QTC/CTC and their accommodation.
-Public transportation is not allowed.

 #### 9. How soon will the results of the supervised ARTs be out?